mrehkopf/vcs/README.md

 **Adjust video & color.** Adjust various capture parameters, like color balance, phase, horizontal position, etc. The settings are specific to the current input resolution, and will be recalled automatically by VCS each time this resolution is entered.
 If you have defined no settings for the current input resolution, VCS will use its default ones.
 Remember to save any custom settings before you exit VCS, if you want to keep them.
 The settings are hardware-level and will be enforced by the capture hardware.

 **Force input resolution.** Tell the capture hardware to adopt a particular input resolution.
 If the capture source's resolution doesn't match the capture hardware's input resolution, the captured frames will likely not display correctly in VCS.
-If you click on a button while holding down the control key, you can change the resolution assigned to that button.
+If you click on a button while holding down the Alt key, you can change the resolution assigned to that button.
 The `Other...` button lets you specify an arbitrary resolution.

 ### Output tab
 The `Output` tab lets you view and control the parameters related to VCS's output of captured frames.